- 1

 - Except for the case of the rotation group in 3 dimensions, SO(3) (whose

-representations are labelled by the angular momentum quantum numbers, and ), where they are
+representations are labelled by the angular momentum quantum numbers,

-simply the symbols
+simply the

 .